 Title Relevance to the Mining Activity Environmental Protection Act 1994 (EP Act) The EP Act places emphasis on managing Queensland's environment within the principles of ecologically sustainable development.
 While concerned with all aspects of ecologically sustainable development, regulations, policies and other requirements under the EP Act focus on protection of air quality, acoustic quality and water quality as well as on waste management and land contamination.
 Hazardous waste dams are also regulated under the EP Act.
 The EP Act sets up a process for environmental approval of mining activities on mining leases and other mining tenure established under the Mineral Resources Act 1989 (MR Act).
 Where a project is a 'coordinated project' under the SDPWO Act, the EP Act provides for approval of an environmental authority.
 Activities may not commence within the mining lease until an environmental authority is in approved, and must then take place in accordance with conditions of the environmental authority.
 This EMP will be updated to incorporate conditions of the environmental authority once it has been approved.
 The EP Act also imposes a 'General Environmental Duty' requiring all individuals and organisations to take all reasonable and practical measures to avoid environmental harm.
 Environmental Protection Regulation 2008 (EP Regulation) Schedule 2 of the EP Regulation lists 57 Environmentally Relevant Activities including waste disposal and sewage treatment.
 The regulations also provide a regulatory regime for minor issues involving environmental nuisance such as noise.
-Environmental Protection (Waste Management) Regulation 2000 The Environmental Protection (Waste Management) Regulation 2000, implements various waste management matters covered by the EP Act.
+Environmental Protection (Waste Management) Regulation 2000 The Environmental Protection (Waste Management) Regulation 2000, implements various waste management matters covered b the EP Act.
 Relevant to the Carmichael Coal Mine, this regulation sets up a system for tracking of certain wastes that are hazardous to the environment.
 The system tracks wastes from the point of generation to the point of disposal through a docket system.
-Environmental Protection (Water) Policy 2009 (EPP Water) The EPP (Water) establishes environmental values in relation to water resources.
-The EPP and also sets up frameworks for water quality guidelines and prescribes specific water quality objectives for a number of basins in Queensland.
+Environmental Protection (Water) Policy 2009 The EPP (Water) establishes environmental values in relation to water resources.
+The EPP and also sets up frameworks for water (EPP Water) quality guidelines and prescribes specific water quality objectives for a number of basins in Queensland.
 Specific water quality objectives have not yet been prescribed for the Burdekin Basin, and hence, water quality objectives default to the objectives required to protect the environmental values of waters.
-Environmental Protection (Noise) Policy 2008 (EPP Noise) The EPP Noise defines environmental values in relation to the acoustic environment and sets acoustic quality objectives. ,